oist-cnru/reproducible/docs/source/index.rst

 Those function are likely to get removed in one of the next release.

+.. autofunction:: reproducible.Context.save_json
-.. autofunction:: reproducible.save_json
+.. autofunction:: reproducible.Context.save_yaml
-.. autofunction:: reproducible.save_yaml
+.. autofunction:: reproducible.Context.requirements